duncgibbs/obsidian-notes/Burning Wheel/Session Notes/Session 8 - 03.10.20.md

 Ogrin was trying to summon an angel, not a demon.

-The monk, Garren, that Finnan and Liotique tried to report the "demon attack" didn't buy it.
+The monk/bishop, Garren, that Finnan and Liotique tried to report the "demon attack" didn't buy it.

 Crake was spotted by the door guard leaving the monastery the night of the murders.